How to Qualify for Licensure

 Teacher candidates or those wishing to become certified must take The Praxis Series tests.

-Prior to entering an educator preparation program at your college or university, you may be required to take the Praxis® Core Academic Skills for Educators (Core) tests or the Praxis I® tests (accepted until August 31, 2014) to demonstrate your qualifications.
+Prior to entering an educator preparation program at your college or university, you may be required to take the Praxis® Core Academic Skills for Educators (Core) tests to demonstrate your qualifications.

 In North Dakota, you must take the appropriate Praxis® Subject Assessments (formerly the Praxis II® tests) for each area of certification you seek.